wjhurley/Selenium/README.md

-#Simple Selenium WebDriver demo
+#Simple Selenium WebDriver Demo
 1. Clone this repository
 2. Run `npm install` from the repository folder to install dependencies
 3. Run `node google_search.js` to see the sample file in action